Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/installing-postgresql-on-a-mac-with-homebrew.md

 As for the connection details, you should use:

 - User: The one you just created, in my case `chris`.
-- Password: The password you set in my case `password`.
+- Password: The password you set, in my case, `password`.
 - Database: This will be `postgres`.

 The rest of the data should already be set up correctly.

-You can then test the connection by clicking the "Test" button at the bottom.
+You can test the connection by clicking the "Test" button at the bottom.
 It should turn everything green.

 ![Postgres connection green](https://cdn.hashnode.com/res/hashnode/image/upload/v1641191620692/AFJ_RcDW9.png)

-And that's it you are now connected to your Postgres database.
+And that's it.
+You are now connected to your Postgres database.

 ### Thank you for reading, and let's connect!